OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-overview.md

 ## Debug on Linux

-We don't recommend that you develop Office Add-ins on a Linux (or other Unix variant) computer except in the unusual case where you can be sure that all the add-ins users will be accessing the add-in through Office on the web from a Linux computer.
-You'll need to [sideload the add-in to Office on the web](sideload-office-add-ins-for-testing.md) to test and debug it.
+There is no desktop version of Office for Linux, so you'll need to [sideload the add-in to Office on the web](sideload-office-add-ins-for-testing.md) to test and debug it.
 Debugging guidance is in [Debug add-ins in Office on the web](debug-add-ins-in-office-online.md).

+> [!NOTE]
+> We don't recommend that you develop Office Add-ins on a Linux computer except in the unusual case where you can be sure that all the add-in's users will be accessing the add-in through Office on the web from a Linux computer.